What Is A Probate Sale and Its Connection to Estate Sales.

 In many cases, families will conduct an estate sale to declutter the home and maximize its appeal before listing it for a probate sale.
 Proceeds from both sales contribute to the estate’s funds, which are used to settle debts and distribute money to the heirs according to the will or state intestacy laws.

-Executors and administrators are advised to seek professional advice—from real estate agents experienced in probate sales to reputable estate sale companies—to ensure these sales are conducted efficiently and in accordance with legal requirements.
+Executors and administrators are advised to seek professional advice—from real estate agents experienced in probate sales to reputable estate sale companies—to ensure these sales are conducted efficiently and by legal requirements.

 In conclusion, while probate sales and estate sales serve different functions in the estate settlement process, they are often interconnected.
 Both are essential for ensuring the deceased’s assets are appropriately managed and can provide financial closure for the estate and its beneficiaries.